-This work has been structured into eight sections together with an additional appendix section at the end of the document.
-The following - Section 2 focuses on the discussion of works within the field of Fair Social Network Analysis which have been foundational to the creation of this research.
-Section 3 delves into details of the CoDiNG model which served as the basis on which the tests were conducted.
+This work has been structured into eight sections, together with an additional appendix section at the end of the document.
+The following - Section 2 focuses on the discussion of works within the field of Fair Social Network Analysis, which have been foundational to the creation of this research.
+Section 3 delves into the details of the CoDiNG model, which served as the basis for the tests conducted.
 Section 4 focuses on the structure and insights of the NetSense dataset and the definitions for consecutive minorities.
 It also contains baseline observations derived from the CoDiNG experiment dataset.
 Section 5 contains the description of our framework's architecture and insights from the process of classifiers' training.
 Then, Section 6 describes the results of the experiments.
 Next, Section 7 focuses on the discussion of the obtained results.
 Finally, Section 8 summarizes the findings of our work, discusses them in the context of fair opinion dynamics, and considers future avenues for this line of research.

-The following section will focus on the overview of other works which delve into the problem of fairness and opinion dynamics in the context of SNA together with a look into the problem surrounding the use of surveys for reporting and biases it often brings to the obtained data.
+The following section will focus on the overview of other works that delve into the problem of fairness and opinion dynamics in the context of SNA, together with a look into the problem surrounding the use of surveys for reporting and the biases it often brings to the obtained data.